Which startups have raised the most funding in the semiconductor industry?

 As you can see, we built a database that ranks startups in the semiconductor industry based on their total cumulative fundraising.
 To create this ranking, we reviewed many sources and cross-checked information across multiple places.

-Whenever possible, we prioritized official company communications, since company announcements, IPO filings, prospectuses, and investor releases are usually the most reliable sources for semiconductor funding amounts.
+Whenever possible, we prioritized official company communications, since they are the most reliable source for funding amounts.
 When those were not available, we relied on reputable industry sources such as TechCrunch, Crunchbase, Financial Times or Forbes (to name a few).

 We excluded random blogs, unverified websites, and any sources that could not be validated.